From Wikipedia, the free encyclopedia

 The headquarters of Actelion in Allschwil

-The pharmaceutical industry in Switzerland directly and indirectly employs about 135,000 people.
+The life sciences industry in Switzerland directly and indirectly employs about 135,000 people.
 [1] It contributes 5.7% of the gross domestic product of Switzerland and 30% of the country's exports.
 [1] In 2017 about 30% of Swiss exports (worth $84.8 billion) were chemical products.
 [2] In the same year Switzerland was the second largest exporter of packaged medicine in the world, with about 11% of the global total, worth $36.5 billion.
 [3]

 Switzerland is home to many pharmaceutical companies, including very large groups, such as Novartis and Hoffmann-La Roche.
 In 2013, 41 life science companies had their international headquarters (and 29 more their regional headquarters) in Switzerland.
 [4] [5]